 Exsus Travel Limited is a privately owned UK company specialising in luxury tailor-made holidays around the world.

-Any personal information provided to or gathered by us is controlled by Exsus Travel Limited a company registered in England at 62-64 Baker Street, London, W1U 7DF.
+Any personal information provided to or gathered by us is controlled by Exsus Travel Limited a company registered in England at 1 Burwood Place, London, W2 2UT.
 Company number: 03385363.

 For simplicity throughout this notice, ‘we’ and ‘us’ means Exsus Travel Limited.